Unit 5 - Practice Quiz

 Geometric interpretation of classification margins Hard

-A. The geometric margin will change, but the set of support vectors will remain unchanged.
+A. The geometric margin will remain unchanged, but the set of support vectors may change.

-B. The geometric margin will remain unchanged, but the set of support vectors may change.
+B. The geometric margin will change, and the set of support vectors may also change.

 C. Both the geometric margin and the set of support vectors are guaranteed to remain unchanged.

-D. The geometric margin will change, and the set of support vectors may also change.
+D. The geometric margin will change, but the set of support vectors will remain unchanged.

 42 In a soft-margin SVM, the objective is to minimize .
 What is the precise consequence of setting the hyperparameter to a very large value (i.e., ) for a dataset that is not linearly separable?